-Veterans, service members, and their family members may be eligible for education benefits through the Departments of Defense and Veterans Affairs.
+Veterans, servicemembers, and their family members may be eligible for education benefits through the Departments of Defense and Veterans Affairs.
 These benefits are separate from and in addition to any federal, state, and/or institutional aid the student may be eligible to receive.

-- Students who have served on active duty may be eligible for GI Bill Benefits. - Students currently serving in the military may be eligible for funding through Tuition Assistance Programs. - Spouses and/or dependents of servicemembers may be eligible for the transfer of GI Bill® benefits or financial assistance through the Department of Defense.
+- Students who have served on active duty may be eligible for GI Bill®Benefits. - Students currently serving in the military may be eligible for funding through Tuition Assistance Programs. - Spouses and/or dependents of servicemembers may be eligible for the transfer of GI Bill® benefits or financial assistance through the Department of Defense, or MyCAA at https://mycaa.militaryonesource.mil/mycaa/get-started. - The Veteran's Rapid Retraining Assistance Program (VRRAP) is provided to veterans who are attending a short program (3- semester Certificate or 4- semester Associate's) at Berkeley College.